greg-hutchinson/agile/complicated-vs-complex/PITCHME.md

 # Complicated<br>vs<br>Complex
 ---
 ## The Cynefin Framework
-It is a sense making framework
+### It is a sense making framework to help:
-- To decide what type of problem you are trying to solve
+- Decide what type of problem you are trying to solve
-- Which approach you should take to solve the problem.
+- Decide which approach you should take to solve the problem.
 ---
 ## The Cynefin Framework
 ![Video](https://www.youtube.com/embed/N7oz366X0-8?start=130)